 - You could add bulb fertilizer at this time.

-- For cut flowers, cut the Tulips while they are in the bud stage — for more on cut flowers, see my blog called ‘The Best Secrets to Making Cut Flowers Last’.
+- For cut flowers, cut the Tulips while they are in the bud stage, see The Best Secrets to Making Cut Flowers Last.

 Why do Tulips Stop Flowering Over Time?

 Here’s where Tulips get tricky for zone 3 & 4 gardeners.
 Tulips ARE by all sense of the word perennial bulbs.
 The vast majority of Tulips are rated for horticultural zones 3 to 8.